araujoivan/alura-es6-good-pratices/README.md

 # es6-good-pratices
-Applying good es6 programming techiniques in a simple form
+Applying good es6 programming techiniques in a application for registring negotiations.

 A simple stock register form and a node server that provides a list of stocks.